BusisiwePieterson/automate-loadbalancer-configuration/README.md

 ## Deployment of Nginx as a Load Balancer using Shell Scripting

-1. We wil first provision an EC2 instance on Ubuntu and open port 80 to anywhere and SSH to it via the terminal.
+1. We will first provision an EC2 instance on Ubuntu open port 80 to anywhere and SSH to it via the terminal.

 ![image](images/Screenshot_7.png)